USS Avenge (AM-423)

-USS Avenge (MSO-423) was an Agile-class minesweeper acquired by the U.S. Navy for the task of clearing mines that had been placed in the water to prevent the safe passage of ships.
+USS Avenge (MSO-423) was an Agile-class minesweeper acquired by the United States Navy for the task of clearing mines that had been placed in the water to prevent the safe passage of ships.

-The second ship to be named Avenge by the Navy, AM-423 was laid down on 1 August 1951 at Stamford, Connecticut, by the Luders Marine Construction Co.; launched on 15 March 1953; sponsored by Mrs. A. E. Luders, Jr.; and commissioned at the New York Navy Yard on 13 May 1954, Lt.
+The second ship to be named Avenge by the Navy, AM-423 was laid down on 1 August 1951 at Stamford, Connecticut, by the Luders Marine Construction Co.; launched on 15 March 1953; sponsored by Mrs. A. E. Luders Jr.; and commissioned at the New York Navy Yard on 13 May 1954, Lt.
 Waymon Taylor in command.
 Avenge was reclassified as Ocean Minesweeper MSO-423 on 14 January 1955.

 Commissioned as a new minesweeper

 After completing shakedown training, the minesweeper sailed on 6 August for her home port, Charleston, South Carolina, and arrived there on 8 August.
 She conducted local operations until entering the Charleston Naval Shipyard on 14 January 1955 for conversion.
 During this period, her designation was changed to MSO-423, before she resumed her activities in April and began preparations for deployment.